Revolutionary Communist Party, USA: Creation of BARU and battle for SDS

-The RU organized on a revolutionary anti-revisionist Marxist–Leninist and Maoist party line, with emphasis on the Black liberation struggle and the liberation of all colonized peoples in and outside the United States.
-This political philosophy was elaborated in the 1969 pamphlet The Red Papers (later known as Red Papers I, after subsequent publications).
+BARU supported an anti-revisionist Marxist–Leninist and Maoist party line, with emphasis on the Black liberation struggle and the liberation of all colonized peoples in and outside the U.S. BARU elaborated its political philosophy in the 1969 pamphlet The Red Papers (later known as Red Papers I).
+In 1969 and 1970 BARU also published the underground newspaper Maverick, to which Franklin contributed articles under the pseudonym "Will B. Outlaw".